World Rally Championship

-The World Rally Championship (abbreviated as WRC) is an international rallying series owned and governed by the FIA.
-Inaugurated in 1973, it is the oldest FIA world championship after Formula One.
+The World Rally Championship (WRC) is an international rallying series owned and governed by the FIA.
+Inaugurated in 1973, it is the third oldest FIA world championship (after Karting World Championship and Formula One).
 Each season lasts one calendar year, and typically consists of 13 three- to four-day rally events driven on surfaces ranging from gravel and tarmac to snow and ice.
 Each rally is usually split into 15–25 special stages which are run against the clock on up to 350 km of closed roads.

 Separate championship titles are awarded to drivers, co-drivers and manufacturers.
 There are also two support championships, WRC2 and WRC3, which are contested on the same events and stages as the WRC, but with progressively lower maximum performance and running costs of the cars permitted.
 Junior WRC is also contested by younger drivers on five events of the World Rally Championship calendar.